 - 2.1.
-The number of places, on the Queensland Greens Senate tickets (the "Ticket"), will be three (3) in a half-senate election and six (6) in a full Senate election. - 2.2.
+The number of places, on the Queensland Greens Senate tickets (the "Ticket"), will be at least three (3) in a half-senate election and at least six (6) in a full Senate election. - 2.2.
 Senate Candidate(s) - 2.2.1.
-The order of election will determine the order on the Senate ticket; - 2.2.2.
-Two simultaneously conducted ballots will be held to determine the order of candidates in a half-senate and full-senate election - 2.2.3.
-The Lead Senate Candidate is the first candidate from the respective ballot to reach the election threshold; - 2.2.4.
-Further Senate candidate positions will be decided by this ballot, with any casual vacancies appointed by the mechanism specified in section 5 (\$5.7) of this by-law.
+The results of the ballots will determine the order on the Senate tickets; - 2.2.2.
+Two simultaneously conducted ballots will be held to determine the Lead Candidate in a half-senate and the Lead Candidate in a full-senate election - 2.2.3.
+Two simultaneously conducted ballots will be held to determine the order of the Support Candidates in a half-senate and full-senate election - 2.2.4.
+Any casual vacancies will be appointed by the mechanism specified in section 5 (s5.7) of this by-law.